harryghgim/covid19Api/README.md

 Death Rate: 4.65%
 ```

-Country code to put is case insensitive.
+Country code to put is case-insensitive.

 ### 2. Get country code
 Not sure about country code?
 No problem.
 Simply run ```python spitCountryCode.py COUNTRY NAME```.
 Country name doesn't have to be exactly the same.
 One keyword should do the work.
 For example, run ```python spitCountryCode.py united```, and you will see something like this: